-FIG. 5: Upper row: cut through far field intensity distribution orthogonal to fringe orientation.
-Lower row: optical power spectra.
+FIG. 5.
+Upper row: Cut through far field intensity distribution orthogonal to fringe orientation.
+Lower row: Optical power spectra.
 Left column (a,d) for detunings around 12 MHz, locked with a phase of π ; center column (b,e) around 18 MHz, near the end of the locking region, locked with a phase of 1.5 π ; right column (c,f) around 22 MHz, unlocked, no clear fringes.

-Synchronization behavior has been discussed in both continuous and coupled oscillator models [20].
-Our study uses a continuous model, but synchronization is between 'discrete' entities, the solitons.
-As such, self-localized solitonic oscillators provide a nice bridge between spatially extended media and coupled, pre-defined oscillators.
-Although we have demonstrated the validity of Adler's model for just two solitons, we suggest that network synchronization in the spirit of Kuramoto's model (with coupling possibly controlled by the deviation from the self-imaging condition) should be possible with many LCS in a fruitful analogy with brain activity [32] and, possibly, with spatio-temporal excitability [23].
+In conclusion, we have demonstrated spatio-temporal Adler synchronization without injection in semiconductor lasers with frequency-selective feedback.
+The synchronization is induced by spatial defects where the LCS are pinned and by changing the frequency of each LCS with respect to that of its neighbor.
+The presence of the defects breaks the translational symmetry, fixes the relative distance between solitons and locks the relative phase away from values close to $\pi/2$ that are instead observed numerically in the absence of defects or experimentally in temporal-longitudinal systems.
+We expect similar considerations to apply to solitons in nonsemiconductor systems with phase symmetry such as photorefractive oscillators [17].
+Synchronization behavior has been discussed in both continuous and coupled oscillator models [11].
+Our study uses a continuous model, but synchronization is between "discrete" entities, the solitons.
+As such, we have provided a bridge between spatially extended media and coupled, predefined oscillators.
+Although we have demonstrated the validity of Adler's model for just two solitons, network synchronization in the spirit of Kuramoto's model (with coupling controlled by, e.g., the deviation from the selfimaging condition) should be possible with many LCS in a fruitful analogy with brain activity [30] and, possibly, with spatio-temporal excitability [14].